5 ways to automate defect reporting

 #1 - The basic check

-What it is: A tagged, GPS-located fault report the cleaner fires the moment they spot a building problem.
-Four steps on a phone: pick the type of fault, drop a pin on where it is, rate how serious it is, type a line on what they saw.
-Each completion is one stamped record that goes to the client's facilities team.
-The cleaner is on site cleaning the building, so they see faults the client's own staff walk past every day.
-This turns that into a report instead of a shrug.
+What it is: A defect report is a tagged, GPS-located record a cleaner fires the moment they spot a building fault.
+Four inputs on a phone: the type of fault, where it is, how serious, and a typed note on what was found.
+Each report is one stamped record sent to the client's facilities team.
+The cleaner is on site cleaning, so they see faults the client's own staff walk past every day.

 Steps included: